-Nesta, Nominet Trust and Mozilla are backing seven organisations with bright ideas for significantly increasing the number of young people who participate in digital Making.
-These seven ventures will receive a share of the £260,000 - up to £50,000 each - and non-financial support to scale their projects and reach more young people.
+Nesta and Nominet Trust in partnership with Mozilla and Autodesk are backing fourteen organisations with bright ideas for significantly increasing the number of young people who participate in digital making.
+These organisations receive a share of £520,000 – up to £50,000 each – and non-financial support to scale their projects and reach more young people.

 In March 2013, the first cohort of seven organisations was announced.
 They were Code Club, Glasgow Science Centre (CoderDojo Scotland), Our Lady's Catholic High School – Alan O’Donohoe, Printcraft, Technocamps, Technology Will Save Us and Imagication

 In March 2014, the second cohort of seven organisations was announced.
 They were Black Country Atelier, Codasign, Devon Country Council - #FabLabDevon, Makervisity, Sheffield City Council, The Princes Trust in partnership with Technology Will Save Us and Kide

 - Schools in Scotland